AnneEstoppey/Job-Search-Mobile-App/README.md

 This app is using the Jsearch API from RapidAPI.
 You can find it here: <br>
 https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch/details

-Screenshots from mobile app showing searching for React jobs in Norway, the result and finally clicking on the second job in the list:
+Screenshots from mobile app showing searching for React jobs in Norway, search result and job details (second job in list):

 ![mobile_app01_](https://github.com/AnneEstoppey/Job-Search-Mobile-App/assets/35219455/a271b774-6f2b-4ed3-8121-f6a6d1c8fc53)